wp-plugins/affiliate/readme.txt

 Initial release.

 == Upgrade Notice ==

+= 1.1.2 =
+* Fixes a bug, rendering info on any post type which should only be rendered for keywords.

 = 1.1.1 =
 * Checking if the required Multibyte String PHP extension is enabled, translation template added.